 If you think you’ve been the victim of tax-related identity theft, contact the IRS immediately.
 You can call the IRS’ new tax ID theft hotline at 1-877-438-4338..
 You will be required to file an identity theft affidavit with proof of your identity.
 Respond immediately to any communications from the IRS.

-Because identity thieves can use your information to scam you in multiple ways, make sure to take other steps such as filing an identity theft complaint with the Federal Trade Commission, contact the 3 major credit bureaus and your financial institutions to notify them.
+Because identity thieves may use your information to scam you in multiple ways, take other precautions too.
+You’ll want to file an identity theft complaint with the Federal Trade Commission, contact the 3 major credit bureaus and notify your financial institutions.

 How To Protect Yourself From Tax-Related Identity Theft